Mental Health Award: Accelerating scalable digital mental health interventions

 • Spinning Out: Overcoming Challenges at the Intersection of Industry and Academia on Monday 16 September, 12:00 - 14:30 BST.
 Watch the recording.

 • Success in Scaling: Lessons from Leaders in Digital Mental Health on Wednesday 2 October, 17:00 - 19:30 BST.
-Register for this event.
+Watch the recording.

 • Different Avenues for Funding Digital Mental Health Innovation on Tuesday 29 October, 09:00 - 11:00 GMT.
-Register for this event.
+Watch the recording.

 Matchmaking events for companies and researchers (September 2024)